Lightwave Logic Stock Technical Analysis

 Execute Indicator

-The output start index for this execution was twenty-four with a total number of output elements of thirty-seven.
+The output start index for this execution was one with a total number of output elements of sixty.
 The Average True Range was developed by J. Welles Wilder in 1970s.
 It is one of components of the Welles Wilder Directional Movement indicators.
 The ATR is a measure of Lightwave Logic volatility.
 High ATR values indicate high volatility, and low values indicate low volatility.

 About Lightwave Logic Technical Analysis